maks-io/capitalize-lightweight/README.md

 console.log(s2); // => 'Helloworld'
 ```

-## "wHy dO i NEeD A LiB FOr that?!"
+## "wHy dO i NEeD A LiBrary FOr that?!"
 You don't ofc.
 I wanted mine.
 Feel free to re-use it.